-The special case is needed because the Planning Coordinators may designate lines below 200 kV to become elements of an IROL or Major WECC Transfer Path in a future Planning Year (PY).
+The special case is needed because the Planning Coordinators or Transmission Planners may designate lines below 200 kV, per its Planning Assessment of the Near-Term Transmission Planning Horizon or its Transfer Capability Assessment as Facilities that if lost or degraded are expected to result in instances of instability, Cascading, or uncontrolled separation that adversely impacts the reliability of the Bulk Electric System for a planning event in a future Planning Year (PY).
 For example, studies by the Planning Coordinator in 2015 may identify a line to have that designation beginning in PY 2025, ten years after the planning study is performed.
 It is not intended for the Standard to be immediately applicable to, or in effect for, that line until that future PY begins.
 The effective date provision for such lines ensures that the line will become subject to the standard on January 1 of the PY specified with an allowance of at least 12 months for the applicable Transmission Owner or applicable Generator Owner to make the necessary preparations to achieve compliance on that line.
-A line operating below 200kV designated as an element of an IROL or Major WECC Transfer Path may be removed from that designation due to system improvements, changes in generation, changes in loads or changes in studies and analysis of the network.
+A line operating below 200kV designated by the Planning Coordinator or Transmission Planner, per its Planning Assessment of the Near-Term Transmission Planning Horizon or its Transfer Capability Assessment (Planning Coordinator only) as Facilities that if lost or degraded are expected to result in instances of instability, Cascading, or uncontrolled separation that adversely impacts the reliability of the Bulk Electric System for a planning event may be removed from that designation due to system improvements, changes in generation, changes in loads or changes in studies and analysis of the network.

-PY the line Effective Date Date that will become Planning Study is an IROL The later of Date 1 completed element Date 1 Date 2 or Date 2 05/15/2011 2012 05/15/2012 01/01/2012 05/15/2012 05/15/2011 2013 05/15/2012 01/01/2013 01/01/2013 05/15/2011 2014 05/15/2012 01/01/2014 01/01/2014 05/15/2011 2021 05/15/2012 01/01/2021 01/01/2021
+PY the line Effective Date Date that will become Planning Study is an identified The later of Date 1 completed element Date 1 Date 2 or Date 2 05/15/2011 2012 05/15/2012 01/01/2012 05/15/2012 05/15/2011 2013 05/15/2012 01/01/2013 01/01/2013 05/15/2011 2014 05/15/2012 01/01/2014 01/01/2014 05/15/2011 2021 05/15/2012 01/01/2021 01/01/2021